 If your coop is hard to clean, you’ll be less likely to do it as often as you should, which can quickly lead to an unhealthy environment.
 Think about your future self when designing the interior.
 Can you easily reach all the corners?
 Are the roosting bars removable for deep cleaning?
 Is the floor smooth and accessible for scraping or washing?
 Features like a walk-in design, large doors, and droppings boards beneath roosts can make a world of difference.
 By designing a coop with easy maintenance in mind, you’ll create a routine that’s simple to stick with, ensuring your chickens always have a clean and comfortable home.

-Make Your Coop Interior Your Own
+Personalizing Your Chicken Coop Interior

 Once you’ve nailed down the essentials like nesting boxes, roosting bars, and ventilation, it’s time for the fun part: making the coop a space that you and your flock truly love.
 This is where you can move beyond pure function and start thinking about form, convenience, and personal style.
 A well-designed interior isn't just about looking good; it's about creating a space that’s a joy to manage and a happy home for your chickens.